-Prerequisite: Physical Science 1-2, Biology 1-2, Successful completion of Algebra 1-2 AND Geometry 1-2 with a "C" or better
+Prerequisite: Physical Science 1-2, Biology 1-2

 HONORS PHYSICS 1-2 060631/060632

 This course engages students in an inquiry-based problem-solving approach to investigate the physical laws that are fundamental to all science.
 Topics of study include motion and technological design, the effects of forces in motion, the origin of the universe, conservation or energy, interaction of energy and matter, wave and optics.
 Students enrolled in honors courses will have additional experiences that require a more rigorous program of study.